hrithikc62/docker_tileserver_access/README.md

-Qt TileServer Controller
+# Qt TileServer Controller

     This is a simple Qt application that allows you to start and stop a TileServer running inside Docker using UI buttons.

-Features
+# Features

-Start TileServer using Docker
+1.Start TileServer using Docker

-Stop TileServer using Docker
+2.Stop TileServer using Docker

-Simple Qt GUI (Start / Stop buttons)
+3.Simple Qt GUI (Start / Stop buttons)

-Displays logs or status messages
+4.Displays logs or status messages

-Works with any TileServer (e.g., TileServer GL, Maptiler, custom servers)
+5.Works with any TileServer (e.g., TileServer GL, Maptiler, custom servers)

-How It Works
+# How It Works

 The Qt program runs Docker commands internally:

-Start button
+# Start button
 Runs a command similar to:

 docker run -d -p 8080:8080 <tileserver-image>

-Stop button
+# Stop button
 Stops the running container:

 docker stop <container-id>